 Many attorneys will “tax affect” retirement plans (discounting the account by the recipient’s highest marginal tax rate).
 Left unchecked, the spouse receiving more of the retirement accounts may benefit (possibly unfairly) in negotiations from this practice.

 By preparing financial projections, a CDFA professional can assess the amount and timing of the recipient’s anticipated withdrawals from retirement accounts.
+This is an excellent way to handle retirement accounts and divorce.
 By discounting the future tax expense, the analyst can assess whether and how much to “tax affect” or discount the value of retirement assets.

-Retirement accounts are complicated, especially in divorce.
-Properly tax effecting and characterizing your estate is critical in divorce negotiations.
+Retirement accounts and divorce are exceptionally complicated.
+Properly tax affecting and characterizing your estate is critical in divorce negotiations.
 Having the right people on your team is one of the best ways to ensure you are receiving the settlement that’s best for you.